Lizzie Borden took an axe, And gave her mother forty whacks

 They functioned mostly on the idea that “temperance” was the best way to live — which basically meant avoiding “too much of a good thing” in excess, and avoiding “life’s temptations” altogether.

-A particular favourite topic of debate and protest for the WCTU was alcohol, which they considered to be the root of all the problems present in American society at the time: greed, lust, as well as the violence of the Civil War and the Reconstruction era.
+A particular favourite topic of debate and protest for the WCTU was alcohol, which they considered to be the root of all the problems present in United States society at the time: greed, lust, as well as the violence of the Civil War and the Reconstruction era.
 In this way, they used the substance — often referred to as “the Devil’s elixir” — as an easy scapegoat for the misdeeds of mankind.

 This presence within the community helps put into perspective that the Borden family was one of contradictions.
-Andrew — who had not been born into wealth and had instead struggled his way into becoming one of the more affluent men in New England — was worth more than 6 million dollars in today’s money.
+Andrew Borden — who had not been born into wealth and had instead struggled his way into becoming one of the more affluent men in New England — was worth more than 6 million dollars in today’s money.
 Yet despite this, he was known to pinch a few pennies against the wishes of his daughters, even though he had more than enough to afford a lavish life.

 So, kerosene oil lamps and chamber pots it was for the Borden family.